IntelLabs/scenario_execution/docs/libraries.rst

 ``record_bag()``
 """"""""""""""""

-Record a ROS bag.

-- ``destination_dir: string``: The destination for the ROS bag (if empty, the current directory is used)
+Record a ros bag, stored in output_dir defined by command-line parameter (default: '.')

-- ``topics: string``: Whitespace-separated list of topics to capture
+- ``topics: list of string``: List of topics to capture
 - ``timestamp_suffix: bool``: Add a timestamp suffix to output directory name (default: ``true``)
 - ``hidden_topics: bool``: Whether to record hidden topics (default: ``false``)
 - ``storage: string``: Storage type to use (empty string: use ROS bag record default)